pages-themes/minimal/pages/events/DMCM2020_subpages/DMCM2020submissiondetails.md

 You need to prepare:
 - A description: feel free to reuse your submission abstract
 - Your poster: portrait orientation, A0 format, pdf
-- A pre-recorded video presentation describing your poster: 12 slides, 7 minutes max in mp4 format, <1 GB and submit it to [Zenodo platform, Disease Maps Community](https://zenodo.org/communities/disease-maps/?page=1&size=20){:target="_ blank"}.
+- A pre-recorded video presentation describing your poster: 12 slides, 7 minutes max in mp4 format, <1 GB (you might find [this tutorial](https://www.youtube.com/watch?v=D8JV3w4TOVw) useful)

+and submit it to [Zenodo platform, Disease Maps Community](https://zenodo.org/communities/disease-maps/?page=1&size=20){:target="_ blank"}.

 Participants of the poster sessions are expected to check your poster beforehand, the link will appear on the website as soon as you submit.
 Poster sessions will be dedicated to discussions about the contents of the posters, and will take place in dedicated Discussion Rooms.